-21.04.01 - Data Collection
+22.04.01 - Data Collection

-ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Principal Planner and Jacob Thompson, Transportation Planner
+ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Principal Planner and Jacob Thompson, Senior Transportation Planner

-In order to produce more useful analysis tools, specific data must be collected on a more frequent basis.
+To produce more useful analysis tools, specific data must be collected on a frequent basis.
 Data collection activities will include:

-- Regional Intersection Counts.
-This task will include turning movement counts (vehicle volumes at identified intersections during peak morning and evening periods to ascertain overall intersection level of service ratings) and other traffic data collection, as needs are identified.
-The data collected will serve as input into the WILMAPCO Congestion Management System (CMS) and other analyses. \$25,000 is budgeted for the counts. - Roadway Travel Time runs will continue in New Castle County (funded through DelDOT) and in Cecil County.
+- Regional Traffic Counts.
+This task will include collection of turning movement counts and other traffic data as needs are identified.
+The data collected will serve as input into the WILMAPCO Congestion Management System (CMS) and support for monitoring of sub-area studies. \$30,000 is budgeted for the counts. - Roadway Travel Time runs will continue in New Castle County (funded through DelDOT) and in Cecil County.
 The travel time runs will collect travel speed and delay data on major roadways in our region and will serve as a primary input into the WILMAPCO Congestion Management System (CMS). - Additional traffic counts will be done in Cecil County, to help analyze both current and future transportation needs.
 Specific locations will be determined as part of this task in cooperation with MDOT and Cecil County. - Travel demand data for use in planning activities such as the CMS and the long-range regional transportation plan (RTP) will be generated and maintained. - Information on pedestrian travel will be collected for use in planning and project analysis and other uses as needed.

-21.04.02 - Data Updating, Management and Acquisition
+22.04.02 - Data Updating, Management and Acquisition

-ADMINISTRATORS: Daniel Blevins, Principal Planner, Jacob Thompson, Transportation Planner and Staff This task includes recurring efforts such as the development of population and employment estimates and geographic information system management.
+ADMINISTRATORS: Daniel Blevins, Principal Planner, Jacob Thompson, Senior Transportation Planner and Staff This task includes recurring efforts such as the development of population and employment estimates and geographic information system management.
 This task also includes technical assistance to member agencies and reflects the needs that member agencies have identified during the Unified Planning Work Program development.